 How To Launch On Time

 Step 1.
 Define the MVP version of the project.
-The bare minimum amount of features you can build in a very short period of time that are enough to make the project work.
+The bare minimum amount of features you can build in a very short time that are enough to make the project work.

-I wrote this post mostly to remind myself that shipping things consistently is one of the most important skills a developer can master.
+I wrote this post mostly to remind myself that shipping things consistently is one of the essential skills a developer can master.
 And I have to work hard on that myself.

 Don't delay the launch of a project because something isn't 100% ready yet.
 It never is.
 There is always room for improvement, but this not a valid reason not to ship it.

 So If you have something you are working on for a while, don't wait to get it out there.
 Do it as soon as you can.
-Don’t listen to the devil, tell him to piss off and ship it!
+Don't listen to the devil, tell him to piss off and launch!